Twitter: @jungledave - will you be putting up your slides/talk from tonights AWE meetup online? i [...]

 • The ability to just “disconnect” - Expanding on the idea above, I would like the Dropbox folder to disappear when the Dropbox application is closed or if I provide some authentication for it to display/hide.

 • Use my own S3 account - I would pay a lot to have the ability to store my data in my own S3 account.
-I realize part of Dropbox’s business plan likely revolves around charging for storage, but I propose they offer a high-end account where I just pay $30/month for the use of their API to power file revisions, the web interface and all of that, all-the-while being stored on my own S3 account.
+I realize part of Dropbox's business plan likely revolves around charging for storage, but I propose they offer a high-end account where I just pay 30/month for the use of their API to power file revisions, the web interface and all of that, all-the-while being stored on my own S3 account.

 • My own encryption. - Adding on to the ability to use my own S3 accounts, I’d like to supply my own encryption key and have my files encrypted with it.
 However, this does bring in some technical challenges with Dropbox requiring access to my files to keep track of revisions and the web interface and will likely require Dropbox to have the encryption key as well, which almost defeats the purpose.

 • Ask Me First - I would like Dropbox to ask me for my password each time it opens up.
-I’d rather not have it be the weak link in my system’s security and inadvertently give someone that happened to steal my laptop while it was on, access to the gigabytes of data I also store online.
-However, Dropbox does get points for having the ability to “unlink” a computer.
+I'd rather not have it be the weak link in my system's security and inadvertently give someone that happened to steal my laptop while it was on, access to the gigabytes of data I also store online.
+However, Dropbox does get points for having the ability to "unlink" a computer.
+On a related note, I can't seem to find a Dropbox entry in the OS X login keychain.
+It would be easier to secure if credentials were stored there by Dropbox.

 • Leave no trail behind. - I’d like the option to disable “show deleted files” and have all deletes be nuclear.